JBucho/simplesocial/README.md

 - create user account,
 - see the groups and posts in it.

-Groups might be created for certain topics their content is about.
+Groups might be created for certain topics their content would be about.

 After signing in User is allowed to:
 - join/leave the groups of User's interests,